isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 *   Students' name tag should be sewn onto your uniform.
 *   All girls are to wear plain white canvas/sports shoes with plain white socks that reach just above the ankles.
 Mary Jane shoes are not encouraged for safety during physical activities.
 *   For sports and PE lessons, wear PE t-shirts tucked into dark green shorts of the school design.
 *   All P4 to P6 girls are to come to school and go home in their school uniform.
-Only P1 to P3 girls have the optvion of coming to school in their PE attire on days when they have PE/PAL/CCA/ Enrichment lessons.
+Only P1 to P3 girls have the option of coming to school in their PE attire on days when they have PE/PAL/CCA/ Enrichment lessons.

 ### HAIR & APPEARANCE